-Before completing the proof, we recall that if Kontsevich-Zorich cocycle does not act isometrically on a sub-bundle then Proposition \ref{prop:better} can be applied to it. \begin{thm} (c.f. \cite{EskMir}, \cite{FMZ}) Let $\phi$ be a horocycle section.
-For almost every $s\in \mathbb R$, one of the following two (not mutually exclusive) possibilities holds \begin{enumerate} \item $\phi(s)$ has a non-trivial projection onto a continuous $SL(2,\mathbb{R})$-equivariant subbundle where the Kontsevich-Zorich cocycle acts isometrically. \item $\phi(s)$ has a non-trivial projection onto a continuous $SL(2,\mathbb{R})$-equivariant subbundle where the Kontsevich-Zorich cocycle has a positive exponent and acts strongly irreducibly. \end{enumerate} \end{thm}
+\begin{cor} Let $\phi$ be a horocycle section.
+For almost every $s\in \mathbb R$, one of the following two (mutually exclusive) possibilities holds \begin{enumerate} \item $\phi(s)$ {belongs to a continuous} $SL(2,\mathbb{R})$-equivariant subbundle where the Kontsevich-Zorich cocycle acts isometrically. \item $\phi(s)$ has a non-trivial projection onto a continuous $SL(2,\mathbb{R})$-equivariant subbundle where the Kontsevich-Zorich cocycle has a positive exponent and acts strongly irreducibly. \end{enumerate} \end{cor}

-\begin{proof} By \cite[Theorem A.6]{EskMir} the splitting is semi-simple and each irreducible block is strongly irreducible (in the sense that it does not admit a measurable almost invariant splitting) and it is either isotropic or symplectic.
-By \cite[Theorem A.5]{EskMir} if the subbundle is isotropic then all of the exponents are zero.
-By \cite[Theorem A.4]{EskMir}, if all the exponents are zero then the cocycle acts isometrically.
-So, we assume that we are considering an irreducible symplectic block where the cocycle has a non-zero exponent.
-Since the cocycle is symplectic, it has both a positive and a negative exponent (which are opposite of each other). \end{proof}